hervenoubs/Django-5-Blog-Application-with-Bootstrap/README.md

 - View a list of all blog posts with their number of comments
 - View each blog post including the comment section and sidebar at the right to see blog categories and recent posts
 - Blog posts category listings
+- Users can subscribe to the blog
+- Users can search blog articles
 - About page
 - Contact Us page with its active contact form
 - Responsive design using Bootstrap